timothyyaowork/Monitoring-Traffic-with-Wireshark/README.md

 </p>

 <h1>Wireshark - Post-Install Configuration</h1>
-This is a tutorial that outlines the installation and use of the open-source network protocol analyzer Wireshark.<br />
+This is a tutorial that outlines the installation and use of the open-source network protocol analyzer Wireshark to monitor network traffic.<br />

 <h2>Technologies Used</h2>